DevParmar10/Pizzeria/README.md

 # Pizzeria
-This is a pizza website
+This is a reponsive pizza website